 London Unattached

 Darwin Prakash is the recipient of the Queen's Commendation for Excellence Award at Royal Academy of Music and the Gus Christie Award at Glyndebourne Opera.
 He was recently elected as the Associate of Royal Academy of Music in recognition of his contribution to Western Classical Music and Opera and also is the past winner of National Mozart Competition in the UK.
-Future seasons already see him making debuts at English National Opera and Huston Grand Opera.
+Future seasons see him make his Austrian and American debuts.

 A 2019 graduate of Royal Academy of Music, London where he pursued Masters in Performance and Advanced Diploma in Opera under the tutelage of Prof. Mark Wildman after being discovered by renowned British vocal pedagouge Dr. Robert Alderson in Delhi in the summer of 2014.